zlg0124/Rolling-bearing-fault-diagnosis/README.md

 * **2024.10.22**: The **CBAM** has been updated and integrated with **CNN**.
 For more details, please refer to [CBAM.py](./layers/CBAM.py) and [CBAM_Conv.py](./model/CNN_attention.py)
 * **2024.10.25**: **Transformer**.
 For more details, please refer to [transformer.py](./layers/transformer.py) and [Transformer.py](./model/Transformer.py)

+The workflow of the entire repository is divided into the following steps:
 ## 1. Data Processing
 The data used in this repository is the bearing fault diagnosis dataset from **Jiangnan University**.
 We first generate our training samples using techniques such as resampling, sliding window sampling, and FFT (Fast Fourier Transform).
 Please describe the specific processing procedure in conjunction with the following image.
 ![The construction process of Feature Matrix.](images/fig1.jpg)